BCC-PHM/EquiR/README.md

 The function you will need to use from "EquiR" to make the plot is `Ineq_multidi_level_heatmap()`.
 The function takes the following basic arguments:

-1.  `data`: A record level data supplied by users
+1.  `data`: A Multidimensional data supplied by users
 2.  `col`:  A column from `data` consisting a categorical variable defined by user which will be the column of the heatmap
 3.  `row`:  A row from `data` consisting a categorical variable defined by user which will be the row of the heatmap
 4.  `value`: The variable that contains the sum of observations